ibp-network/ibp-monitor/CONFIG.md

 # How to configure the monitor

-1. copy `config/config.js` to `config/config.local.js`
+1. Copy `config/config.js` to `config/config.local.js`
-   Do not modify config.js, this could prevent you from pulling updates from github
+   Do not modify `config.js`, this could prevent you from pulling updates from github
-2. edit the config.local.js as needed
+2. Edit `config.local.js` as needed

 ## A note on `peerId`

-The `monitor` uses libp2p to connect with other monitor peers.
-At 1st startup, each monitor will generate a peerId (saved here: `keys/peerId.json`) The local monitorId (peerId) is printed to console at startup:
+The `monitor` uses `libp2p` to connect with other monitor peers.
+At 1st startup, each monitor will generate a peerId (saved as `keys/peerId.json`) The local monitor id (`peerId`) is printed to console at startup:

 ```bash
 Our monitorId  12D3KooWH1XvGgPjRoMLi4tykATZ8UUcKng8sRU8WcmftoW1ZvJh